noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 - **Local scanning** with the Infisical CLI
 - **Pre-commit hooks** to prevent secrets from being committed
 - **GitHub Actions** for continuous monitoring

-- **Detailed reporting** to help identify and remediate issues
+This will help both solo or team development to scan vulnerabilities early on.

-In the next section, we'll learn how to properly handle secrets using Infisical's secret management features, replacing our hardcoded secrets with secure alternatives.
+In the next section, we'll learn how to properly handle secrets using Infisical's secret management features, replacing our hardcoded secrets with more secure alternatives.